jiaweizhao1008/appliedscienceproject/README.md

 --------

-"The work I submitted represents my work and my work alone.
-I abode by the academic integrity policy and I am aware of the consequences associated with engaging in academic misconduct. "
+The work I submitted represents my work and my work alone.
+I abode by the academic integrity policy and I am aware of the consequences associated with engaging in academic misconduct.

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
-# jiawei
-# jiawei
-# appliedscienceproject